SagnikaGoswami/assign_react/README.md

 # React-App Assignment
-A responsive web application built usiing React, focusing on clean UI, responsiveness, and smooth user experience.
+A responsive web application built using React, focusing on clean UI, responsiveness, and smooth user experience.
 The project is fully containerized using Docker for easy setup and execution.

 ## Tech Stack
 - React